SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 ## Process

-The process is as follows:
+The pipeline process is as follows:

-You create or change ABAP objects in the development system.
+1. You create or change ABAP objects in the development system.
 When you release the transport request, the objects are pushed to the remote repository in a new commit.
 The pipeline is triggered by the new commit.
-The pipeline can be started manually in Jenkins, or automatically when the new commit arrives in the Git repository (by setting a webhook in GitHub).
-For more information about webhooks, see [Creating webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).
+The pipeline can be started manually in Jenkins, or automatically when the new commit arrives in the Git repository (by setting a webhook on your Git server).
+For more information about webhooks on GitHub, see [Creating webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

-The pipeline deploys the new commit on the test system and executes ATC checks and ABAP Unit tests for the objects of the commit depending on the specified object scope.
-In the sample scenario, this is `localChangedObjects`, which means, for all objects that were changed by the last activity in the local repository.
+2. The pipeline deploys the new commit on the test system.
+3. If the deployment is successful, the pipeline executes ATC checks and ABAP Unit tests for the objects of the commit depending on the specified object scope.
+In the sample configuration provided below, this is `localChangedObjects`, which means, the checks are executed for all objects that were changed by the last activity in the local repository.

-If the checks don´t issue any errors, the pipeline finishes.
+  - If the checks don´t issue any errors, the pipeline finishes.
 The test system remains on the new commit, and you can continue your testing activities, for example, using manual tests.
+  - If the checks find any errors, the pipeline continues with the next step.

-If the checks result in any errors, the pipeline executes a rollback to the last active commit in the test system.
+4. In case of warnings or errors, the pipeline executes a rollback to the last active commit in the test system.
     You can display errors and warnings of the checks in the [Warnings-Next-Generation Plugin](https://plugins.jenkins.io/warnings-ng/).
 For more information about the mapping of the check errors to errors displayed in Jenkins, see the description of the following parameters in the [gctsExecuteABAPQualityChecks](https://www.project-piper.io/steps/gctsExecuteABAPQualityChecks/) step:
     - Severities of ABAP Unit test results: [aUnitTest](../../steps/gctsExecuteABAPQualityChecks/#aunittest) parameter
-- Priorities of ATC check results: [atcCheck](../../steps/gctsExecuteABAPQualityChecks/#atccheck) parameter

-After analyzing the errors, you can correct the issues in the development system.
+    - Priorities of ATC check results: [atcCheck](../../steps/gctsExecuteABAPQualityChecks/#atccheck) parameter After analyzing the errors, you can correct the issues in the development system.
 Once you release the new transport request, the pipeline is triggered again.

 The following image shows the steps involved when the checks finish successfully: